• Home

 0

-At a Head Start study room in Anchorage on Tuesday morning, Gov. Mike Dunleavy announced he will restore $eight.8 million in investment for early training services, reversing vetoes he made in June to the Legislature’s working price range invoice.
+At a Head Start study room in Anchorage on Tuesday morning, Gov. Mike Dunleavy announced he would restore $ 8 million in investment for early training services, reversing his June vetoes to the Legislature’s working price range invoice.

 ‘The idea isn’t to torture everyone…’